OWASP/www-project-threat-dragon/docs-2/usage/config/bitbucket.md

 - Permissions: as a minimum Read-Only for the Account and Read/Write for Repositories, Projects and Workplace Membership
 - Proceed by saving the OAuth consumer

-Note the displayed values for both the Key and the Secret and **save these somewhere secure**.
+Note the displayed values for both the Key and the Secret and __save these somewhere secure__ .
-Treat these values with the same security as a password; they provide access to your Bitbucket account
+Treat these values with the same security as a password; they provide access to your Bitbucket account.

 - Key will be 20 hexadecimal (10 byte) characters, for example `deadbeef0123456789ab` used for `BITBUCKET_CLIENT_ID`
 - Secret will be 32 hexadecimal characters, for example `deadbeef0123456789abcdefdeadbeef` used for `BITBUCKET_CLIENT_SECRET`